data-apis/scipy-2023-presentation/paper.rst

 Usage
 -----

-To understand usage patterns of array libraries within the SPE, we first identified a representative sample of commonly used Python libraries ("downstream libraries") which consume the sample of array libraries identified during design analysis.
+To understand usage patterns of array libraries within the scientific Python ecosystem, we first identified a representative sample of commonly used Python libraries ("downstream libraries") which consume the sample of array libraries identified during design analysis.
 The sample of downstream libraries included the